Tihaelka/Beauty-Review/README.md

 **- Technical challenges**

 working on the project was very challenging among the challenges we have faced:
--Mobile Responsiveness: With an increasing number of users accessing websites from mobile devices, ensuring that your website is fully responsive and optimized for different screen sizes and resolutions is essential.
+- Mobile Responsiveness: With an increasing number of users accessing websites from mobile devices, ensuring that your website is fully responsive and optimized for different screen sizes and resolutions is essential.
 Adopting a mobile-first approach to design and development can help ensure a seamless user experience across all devices.
 - Integration with Third-party APIs: Integrating with third-party APIs (Application Programming Interfaces) for features like product data retrieval, can introduce technical complexities.
 Ensuring smooth integration, handling API rate limits, and error handling are important considerations.